aszepieniec/stark-anatomy/tutorial/stark.md

  - Commit to the dense trace polynomials.
  - Get $r$ random coefficients from the verifier.
  - Compress the $r$ transition constraints into one master constraint that is the weighted sum.
- - Symbolically evaluate the master constraint in the trace polynomials, thus generating the composition polynomial.
+ - Symbolically evaluate the master constraint in the trace polynomials, thus generating the transition polynomial.
  - Divide out the transition zerofier to get the transition quotient.
  - Commit to the transition zerofier.
  - Run FRI on all committed polynomials.